 The goal of the assessment is to identify any vulnerabilities and gaps in internal controls that could leave your nonprofit susceptible to financial and reputational damage.

 Cutting the risks of fraud requires the board of directors and management to be aware of your nonprofit’s vulnerabilities.
 Staff also must pitch in, staying on the lookout for red flags, conflicts of interest and other potential issues — and they must be comfortable reporting any concerns.
 Your financial advisor can help, too, by conducting a fraud risk assessment and suggesting ways to establish appropriate controls.
-Smith & Howard’s nonprofit clients look to us for help in this area – our nonprofit team works with our risk advisory group to provide assessments and recommendations, and can also work with nonprofits to implement a fraud and ethics reporting mechanism.
+Smith and Howard’s nonprofit clients look to us for help in this area – our nonprofit team works with our risk advisory group to provide assessments and recommendations, and can also work with nonprofits to implement a fraud and ethics reporting mechanism.
 Contact us at 404-874-6244.